Terms of Use

 2.1.
 The Site is intended for people in the United Kingdom and may not be appropriate for use in other jurisdictions.

 3.1.
-Content on the Site (including guides, templates, articles, FAQs, checklists and examples) is general information to help you understand common consumer disputes and tribunal processes.
+Content on the Site (including guides, templates, articles, FAQs, checklists, and examples) is general information to help you understand common housing issues and tribunal or other dispute processes.

 3.2.
-It is not legal, tax, accounting or financial advice and shouldn't be relied on as such.
+It is not legal, tax, accounting, or financial advice and should not be relied on as such.
 You should obtain advice from a suitably qualified professional for your specific circumstances.

 3.3.
 Your use of the Site does not create a solicitor-client relationship with us or any of our team.